llravelo/road-damage-detection-mobile-fe/README.md

 `heading`, `altitude`, and `gps_accuracy` are optional.

 The production endpoint returns HTTP 201 on success.
-The test server returns HTTP 200.
+The mock server returns HTTP 200.